 Cat and her brother Chicken have always had a very special bond–Cat is one of the few people who can keep Chicken happy.
 When he has a “meltdown” she’s the one who scratches his back and reads his favorite story.
 She’s the one who knows what Chicken needs.
-Since their mom has had to work double-hard to keep their family afloat after their … Continue reading →
+Since their mom has had to work double-hard to keep their … Continue reading →

 For eleven year-old Ellie, sixth grade brings new and uncomfortable changes.
 Her best friend seems to have left her behind.
 Her goldfish has died.
 And her mother brings home a strange, fussy teenage boy who claims to be her grandfather.